kayleechann/cpsc350Assignment2/README.md

 - assign2.cpp
 - main.cpp

-3.
-If user selects mirror mode, wants to print to a text file, and simulation is infinite, the file doesn't stop after 1000 generations.
+3.If user selects mirror mode, wants to print to a text file, and simulation is infinite, the file doesn't stop after 1000 generations.

 4. References
 - Used to figure out how to press enter key to continue program